joegreene/2015-Spring-CS-121/Weekly Work/Week-10/Worksheet Material/SOLUTIONS.md

 if you've taken a circuits class or any sort of logic course):

 ```
-  "greater than" is equivalent to saying "not less than or equal to"
+  1. "greater than" is equivalent to saying "not less than or equal to"
-  "less than or equal to" is the same as saying "not greater than"
+  2. "less than or equal to" is the same as saying "not greater than" OR saying "less than OR equal to"
-  "greater than or equal to" is the same as saying "not less than"
+  3. "greater than or equal to" is the same as saying "not less than" OR saying "greater than OR equal to"
-  The last one on the above list is trivial.
+  4. The last one in the above list is trivial.
 ```

+Main idea is to know that you can define other operators with ones you have already have defined.

 __NOTE 2__: If you want to be super safe with the comparison operators, you can enforce nothing gets edited inside of the method by making the method `const`, like so: